cancerevo/AmpliconPE/README.md

     continue
 ```

-In short, `MasterRead` internally-stores the reference alignment to both the forward and reverse read when you call the `align` method - this
+In short, `MasterRead` internally-stores the reference alignment to both the forward and reverse read when you call the `align` method--- alignment
-alignment is the performance-limiting step and implemented using [SSW Library][3].
-Its methods process
+is the performance-limiting step and implemented using [SSW Library][3].
+Single nucleotide differences between the forward and reverse barcodes
+are replaced with an 'N', and an InDel difference returns the string 'Length Mismatch'.

-both reads in tandem.
-Reads are kept if they align to the reference read well and if the barcodes between the forward and revese reads match.
+Generally, reads are kept if they match the reference read well and if forward and reverse barcodes match.
+Barcode pileups are then tallied and
-Single nucleotide differences between reads are replaced with an 'N', when an InDel difference generally return a 'Length Mismatch' string.

-Barcode pileups are then tallied and processed using downstream software.
-You may want to use a barcode clusterer, e.g. Shepard, to de-noise
+processed using downstream software.
+You may want to use a barcode clusterer, e.g. Shepard, to de-noise random barcodes; however, PE sequencing
-random barcodes; however, PE sequencing generally resolves most reccurrent-read errors.
-The function `AmpliconPE.identify_neighbors` cleans-up
-simple recurrent read errors.
+generally resolves most reccurrent-read errors.
+The function `AmpliconPE.identify_neighbors` cleans-up simple recurrent read errors.

 [1]: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3933873/ "Zhang J, Kobert K, Flouri T, Stamatakis A. PEAR: a fast and accurate Illumina Paired-End reAd mergeR.
 Bioinformatics.
 2014 Mar 1;30(5):614-20. doi: 10.1093/bioinformatics/btt593.
 Epub 2013 Oct 18.
 PMID: 24142950; PMCID: PMC3933873."